beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 ### Pattern matching enhancements: relational patterns and logical patterns

-- In C# 9.0, pattern matching capabilities were enhanced with the addition of relational patterns and logical patterns.
+In C# 9.0, pattern matching capabilities were enhanced with the addition of relational patterns and logical patterns.
 Relational patterns allow the code to express conditions such as checking if a value falls within a certain range directly within a pattern, using operators like <, <=, >, and >=.
 For example, you could easily check if a numerical value is between two constants.
 Logical patterns introduce the ability to combine patterns with logical operators such as and, or, and not, enabling more complex condition checks within a single pattern expression.
 This means you can succinctly express conditions that require the combination or negation of patterns, making the code both clearer and more concise.
 These enhancements significantly improve the expressiveness and power of pattern matching in C#, allowing for more readable and maintainable code when dealing with complex conditional logic.

-- **Relational Patterns Example**

-- Relational patterns in C# 9.0 allow for comparing the relationship between an expression's value and a constant.
+- **Relational Patterns Example**: Relational patterns in C# 9.0 allow for comparing the relationship between an expression's value and a constant.
 This enhances the readability and conciseness of the code.

 - Scenario: Temperature Categorization